limgwei/webDevEcommerce/server/resources/docs/groups/banner.md

 # Banner

-APIs for manage banners
+APIs for user view banners

-## Display Banner and link to category or product.
+## Display all banner and link to category or product.

+a

 > Example request: